sajjadGG/book-python/basics/loop/while.rst

     # 1 'b'
     # 2 'c'

+Exit flag.
+Exit flag pattern is useful if you have for example multi-threaded application:

 .. code-block:: python
-    :caption: Exit flag.
-Exit flag pattern is useful if you have for example multi-threaded application

     print('Ignition sequence started')
     abort = False